alexanderchuranov/Metaresc/README.md

 pointers as function names retrieved via `dladdr ()`.
 You need to compile with `-rdynamic` flag to enable resolution of pointers into function names at run time.
 If function name is not available then the pointer is serialized as hex value of a pointer.
+To make a function pointer field non-serializable add a prefix `VOID` or `_`.

 ```c
 TYPEDEF_STRUCT (functions_t,